syslabcom/collective.lead/collective/lead/README.txt

 -----------------------------

 In application code, you can now get the database utility by name.
-The database utility tracks a threadlocal engine, threadlocal metadata, and a scoped session.
+The database utility tracks a threadlocal engine, threadlocal metadata, and a scoped, threadlocal session.

     >>> from zope.component import getUtility
     >>> db = getUtility(IDatabase, name='my.database')